hlts2/go-json-protobuf-unmarshal-of-image/README.md

-# Golang JSON Protobuf Unmarshal of image Data
+# Golang Unmarshal Benchmark
+benchmark of unmarshalling image data by JSON and Protobuf